 In this example we apply the MOP approach in the framework of a robustness analysis in automotive industry.
-Here we investigate an example presented in (Will et al. 2004) where the Noise Vibration Harshness (NVH) is analyzed.
-Input parameters in this analysis are 46 sheet thicknesses of a car body which are varied within a +/-20%.
+Here we investigate an example presented in [18] where the Noise Vibration Harshness (NVH) is analyzed.
+Input parameters in this analysis are 46 sheet thicknesses of a car body which are varied within a $\pm 20\%$.
 The sound pressure levels at certain frequencies are the outputs which are investigated.
-In Figure 11, the car body including the sheets with varying thicknesses are shown.
+In Figure 12, the car body including the sheets with varying thicknesses are shown.